Wallace Sharland: Geelong years

 Sharland made his intentions known before the beginning of the 1923 season that he was seeking to join a Melbourne-based club.
 He had moved to the city and been employed for the upcoming season as a writer for the Herald and The Sporting Globe.
 His playing future was not decided until July, by which time he had fallen foul of the Geelong committee.
 The committee had been initially aggrieved by that fact he pulled out of a game against Essendon claiming to have a sore heel, but was able to represent Victoria against New South Wales a week later.
 When it was revealed that Sharland had trained at Richmond without permission, the week before he took the field for Geelong against that same team, the Geelong committee debarred him from the club.
 Unable to play in the VFL without a clearance, Sharland was forced to play in the Mornington Peninsula league with Frankston, where he was residing.

 Further attempts were made by Richmond in 1924 to acquire Sharland, but Geelong continued to refuse his clearance.
 As a result, he made a decision to commit to Geelong for the season and was in the side from round two.
 Sharland, who was also given the vice-captaincy, finished the season with a career high 15 appearances.
 Although not selected as a player, Sharland got to attend the 1924 Hobart Carnival as a special correspondent for The Sporting Globe.

 For the 1925 VFL season, Sharland's last at Geelong, he was again appointed vice-captain.
 A wrist injury which he sustained early in the season restricted him to just four games and cost him a place in Geelong's breakthrough 1925 premiership team.
 He instead covered the finals series as a radio commentator, on ABC station 3AR.
 In doing so he created history as the first radio commentator to broadcast a VFL game.
 He broadcast the grand final from the back of the MCG's Grey Smith Stand and later recalled: "There was no sound-proof box and the sound accompaniment was pretty fierce when the excitement rose".

 Later broadcasting career

 Sharland continued as a journalist and commentator after ending his VFL career.
 In 1933 he left The Sporting Globe to concentrate on wireless broadcasting for the ABC and later 3XY.
 He is recognised as a pioneer football commentator on radio.
+His successor at the Sporting Globe was J. M. Rohan.